 We hiked through Ethiwar, a deserted village at this time of year, and then onto rocky cliffs that overlooked a wide stretch of land.
 My minimalist running shoes were starting to gape.
 On the rocks, Aimee and I found a freshwater pool full of mosquito larvae and tried to kill them with iodine tablets, but apparently that’s not how iodine tablets work.

 The night was nice and cool.
 After dinner, someone with his/her face covered in mesh came from the dark into our gazebo and danced in a suit of corn husks while 20+ children gathered around and sang.
 We were so confused!

 By now, my standards for cleanliness had gone down.
-French crown = hair still good!
+Dutch crown = hair still good!
 Amazingly, I hadn’t missed the lack of internet at all.
 No internet to see where we’re going = no problem!
 I found that instead of asking the internet, one can ask PEOPLE.